 Thoughts of suicide

 Keep active.
 Maintain your social activities as much as possible.
 Keep physically active, too.
 Walk, ride a bike, go to the gym.

-People who eat well during cancer treatment maintain their strength better, are more active, and are better able to lower their chance of infection.
-It’s important to remember that your body needs energy to heal itself.
+Patients who eat well during cancer treatment maintain their strength better, are more active, and are better able to lower their risk of infection.
+Your body needs energy from food to heal itself.
+When you're being treated for cancer, a diet high in calories and protein is best.
 Maintaining your weight is a good way to know if you're giving your body the energy it needs.
-When you’re being treated for cancer, a diet high in calories and protein is best.

-Know that some people, however, can gain weight as a side effect from steroids or antinausea medications.
+Some people may gain weight as a side effect from steroids or anti-nausea medicines.
 If this is the case for you, focus on getting a balanced diet and increasing your activity level.
-Now is not the time to go on a restrictive, weight-reduction diet.
+Now is not the time to go on a diet.

-Ask your doctor for a referral to a registered dietitian if you are having trouble maintaining your appetite.
+Ask your health care team to refer you to a registered dietitian if you are having trouble with your appetite.
 Also, try these tips to stimulate your desire to eat:

 If you can, eat foods high in protein several times a day.
-These foods include milk, cheese, cottage cheese, yogurt, meat, fish, eggs, beans, peanut butter, and nuts.
-Protein helps build and repair tissue, and cancer treatments cause you to use more protein than usual.
+These include milk, cheese, yogurt, meat, fish, eggs, beans, peanut butter, and nuts.
+Protein helps build and repair tissue.
+Cancer treatments cause you to use more protein than usual.

-If you are underweight, you can eat high-calorie foods to help you maintain your weight, such as margarine or butter, sugar, honey, jams, jellies, cream cheese, dried fruit, gravies or sauces, mayonnaise, and salad dressing.
+If you are underweight, add high-calorie foods to help you gain or maintain your weight.
+These include margarine or butter, sugar, honey, jams, jellies, cream cheese, dried fruit, gravies or sauces, mayonnaise, and salad dressing.

-In addition to water, fruit juices, and other liquids.
+Drink plenty of water, fruit juices, and other liquids.
 Also try gelatin, pudding, soups, fruit bars, and ice cream to increase your fluid intake.

-Eat small meals throughout the day instead of three large ones.
-Leftovers and ready-to-eat foods may make eating frequently easier.
+Eat small meals during the day instead of large ones.

-Keep healthy snacks handy, such as fresh fruits and vegetables, cheese sticks, or whole grains, to eat when you are hungry.
+Keep snacks handy to eat when you are hungry.

 Eat with friends or play your favorite music at mealtime to boost your appetite.

 Eat your biggest meal in the morning.
-Many people getting treatment for cancer find this is when their appetite is greatest.
+Many people getting treatment for cancer find this is when they have the most appetite.

 If you can, increase your activity level.
-Doing so may stimulate your appetite.
+This may boost your appetite.